KangweiLIAO/TroopsOnPaper/README.md

 # Troops On Paper
-A 2D top down strategy game using Unity engine
+A 2D top down strategy card game using Unity engine